 Knowing which electrolytes are out of balance can help your healthcare professional determine the cause and treatment to restore proper balance.
 If left untreated, electrolyte imbalance can lead to dizziness, cramps, irregular heartbeat, and possibly death.

 Test results are reported as a numerical value and must be compared with an appropriate reference range in order to determine the significance of the result.
 Reference ranges may vary for a variety of reasons including the patient's age and sex, as well as the instrumentation or kit used to perform the test.
 To learn more about reference ranges, please see the article, Reference Ranges and What They Mean.
 Your local laboratory will advise your healthcare professional of the appropriate reference range for your particular test.

 Depending on which electrolyte(s) is out of balance and the extent of that change, treatment may involve changing your diet, for example to lower salt intake, increasing or reducing fluid intake, or taking or stopping medication such as diuretics.
 Once treatment has begun, you may be asked to have regular testing to determine how well the treatment has worked and to make sure the imbalance does not reoccur.

 What is anion gap?

-Anion Gap (AG) = Sodium - (Chloride + Carbon Dioxide)
+Anion Gap = Sodium - (Chloride + bicarbonate)

-However, there are other AG formulas, so reference ranges are not interchangeable.
+Note, there are other AG formulas (some include the potassium (K+) concentration to estimate cation concentration), so reference ranges are not interchangeable.
 Each laboratory formula will have an established normal range that should be referenced.